Khazars: History of discussions about Khazar Jewishness

-The earliest surviving Arabic text that refers to Khazar Jewishness appears to be that which was written by ibn Rustah, a Persian scholar who wrote an encyclopedic work on geography in the early tenth century.
-It is believed that ibn Rustah derived much of his information from the works of his contemporary Abu al Jayhani based in Central Asia.
+The earliest surviving Arabic text that refers to Khazar Jewishness appears to be that which was written by Ibn Rustah, a Persian scholar who wrote an encyclopedic work on geography in the early tenth century.
+It is believed that ibn Rustah derived much of his information from the works of his contemporary Abu al-Jayhani based in Central Asia.

 The 10th century Kievian Letter has Old Turkic (Orkhon) inscription word-phrase OKHQURÜM, "I read (this or it)".

 Christian of Stavelot in his Expositio in Matthaeum Evangelistam (c.
 860–870s) refers to Gazari, presumably Khazars, as living in the lands of Gog and Magog, who were circumcised and omnem Judaismum observat—observing all the laws of Judaism.
 (Note: "We are not aware of any nation under the sky that would not have Christians among them.
 For even in Gog and Magog, the Hunnic people who call themselves Gazari, those whom Alexander confined, there was a tribe more brave than the others.
 This tribe had already been circumcised and they profess all dogmata of Judaism (omnem Judaismum observat)."
-(Golden 2007b)) New numismatic evidence of coins dated 837/8 bearing the inscriptions arḍ al-ḫazar (Land of the Khazars), or Mûsâ rasûl Allâh (Moses is the messenger of God, in imitation of the Islamic coin phrase: Muḥammad rasûl Allâh) suggest to many the conversion took place in that decade.
-(Note: The idea of a forced general conversion imposed on the Qağanal dynasty in the 830s was advanced by Omeljian Pritsak, and is now supported by Roman Kovalev and Peter Golden (Olsson 2013).)
-Olsson argues that the 837/8 evidence marks only the beginning of a long and difficult official Judaization that concluded some decades later.
-(Note: Olsson identifies this with the onset of Magyar invasions of the Pontic steppe in the 830s, the construction of Sarkel, and the Schechter letter's reference to Bulan, converted to his Jewish wife Serakh's faith, wresting power, in a period of famine, elements which undermined the qağan, and allowed the creation of the royal diarchy (Olsson 2013).)
+(Golden 2007b)) New numismatic evidence of coins dated 837/8 bearing the inscriptions arḍ al-ḫazar "Land of the Khazars", or Mûsâ rasûl Allâh "Moses is the messenger of God", in imitation of the Islamic coin phrase "Muhammad is the messenger of God") suggest to many the conversion took place in that decade.
+(Note: The idea of a forced general conversion imposed on the khaganal dynasty in the 830s was advanced by Omeljian Pritsak, and is now supported by Roman Kovalev and Peter Golden (Olsson 2013).)
+Olsson argues that the 837/8 evidence marks only the beginning of a long and difficult official Judaisation that concluded some decades later.
+(Note: Olsson identifies this with the onset of Magyar invasions of the Pontic steppe in the 830s, the construction of Sarkel, and the Schechter letter's reference to Bulan, converted to his Jewish wife Serakh's faith, wresting power, in a period of famine, elements which undermined the khagan, and allowed the creation of the royal diarchy (Olsson 2013).)
 A 9th-century Jewish traveller, Eldad ha-Dani, is said to have informed Spanish Jews in 883 that there was a Jewish polity in the East, and that fragments of the legendary Ten Lost Tribes, part of the line of Simeon and half-line of Manasseh, dwelt in "the land of the Khazars", receiving tribute from some 25 to 28 kingdoms.
 Another view holds that by the 10th century, while the royal clan officially claimed Judaism, a non-normative variety of Islamisation took place among the majority of Khazars.